magoo/risk-measurement/docs/_sources/introduction/tutorials.rst.txt

 Let's use our first scenario from Risk Analysis again.
 In that example, our forecaster assigned a 5% likelihood to the following scenario:

-.. admonition:: Scenario
+Scenario
-  :class: warning

   A bank robber threatens a teller next quarter.

-(Yes / No)
+Outcome
+  ``% Likelihood of Yes / No:`` Yes 5%

 Imagine if the bank wasn't OK with this level of risk to their employees, and decided to invest in a mitigation, like an armed guard near the tellers.
 Maybe they make this decision because other banks in the area don't have an armed guard, making them the least attractive target.